Tuscaloosa County, Alabama: Civil Rights era

 Blacks by 1960 represented 28.7% of the county population, and they were still disenfranchised throughout the state.
 African Americans in Tuscaloosa were active in demonstrations and other civil rights activities throughout the 1960s, seeking desegregation of public facilities, including the county courthouse.
 The university was at the center of significant moments in the civil rights movement, including the admission of Autherine Lucy and the pro-segregation demonstration that followed as well as the Stand in the Schoolhouse Door incident in which then-governor George Wallace attempted to stop desegregation of the institution by denying entrance to two African-American students.

-The late 21st century brought positive economic news when Mercedes-Benz announced it would build its first U.S. assembly plant near Vance.
-The facility opened in 1995 It opened in and began assembling the R-Class Grand Sport Tourer in 2005.
-From 2006–2015 it produced the GL-Class vehicles; and since 1998 and 2015 respectively, has produced the GLS-Class and GLE-CLASS.
+The late 20th century brought positive economic news when Mercedes-Benz announced it would build its first U.S. assembly plant near Vance.
+The facility opened in 1995 and began assembling the R-Class Grand Sport Tourer in 2005.
+From 2006 to 2015 it produced the GL-Class vehicles; and since 1998 and 2015 respectively, has produced the GLS-Class and GLE-CLASS.
 The plant brought thousands of jobs to the area through its own direct hires as well as those of the many component suppliers it attracted.